Personalize this lesson

 Start with DPO when:

 That trade-off is why DPO is a strong offline-preference baseline: it removes the separate reward-model training stage.[2]
-But it doesn't supply a reusable scalar judge for PPO or candidate scoring.
-This final toy gate combines several checks, with project-specific thresholds, to block optimization when only one static slice passes.
+It doesn't supply a reusable scalar judge for PPO or candidate scoring.
+The final toy gate combines several checks, with project-specific thresholds, to block optimization when only one static slice passes.

 1checks = {